Marco Dalla Costa: Serie D

 Dalla Costa then moved to Serie D (non-professional/regional) team Caratese in 2010–11 season.

 Novara

-In March 2011 he signed a pre-contract with Serie B team Novara Calcio to join the club at the end of season.
+In March 2011, he signed a pre-contract with Serie B team Novara Calcio to join the club at the end of the season.
 The Serie D club located in Lombardy also became the satellite club of Piedmontese club Novara in July 2011.
-Novara promoted in June and in August 2011 he was loaned to Seconda Divisione team Pro Patria.
-On 31 January 2012 he was exchanged with Riccardo Capogna.
+Novara promoted in June, and in August 2011, he was loaned to the Seconda Divisione team Pro Patria.
+On 31 January 2012, he was exchanged with Riccardo Capogna.

 Serie D champion

-On 15 June 2012 he was signed by Serie D newcomer Bra.
-The team was from home region of Dalla Costa, in the Province of Cuneo, Piedmont.
-The team promoted as the group A winner.
+On 15 June 2012, he was signed by Serie D newcomer Bra.
+The team was from the home region of Dalla Costa, in the Province of Cuneo, Piedmont.
+The team was promoted as the group A winner.

 International career

-Dalla Costa had played for Italy youth team at 2005 FIFA U-17 World Championship (2 matches) and 2005 UEFA European Under-17 Football Championship (3 matches).
+Dalla Costa had played for the Italy youth team at the 2005 FIFA U-17 World Championship (2 matches) and the 2005 UEFA European Under-17 Football Championship (3 matches).